MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-_ksfilterfactory.md

 ## -struct-fields

-### -field FilterDescriptor
+#### - Context

-A pointer to a <a href="..\ks\ns-ks-_ksfilter_descriptor.md">KSFILTER_DESCRIPTOR</a> structure that describes the characteristics of filters created by this factory.
+A pointer to a memory address that the client may use to associate context information with the filter factory.
+AVStream does not use this member in any way.
+Note that any dynamic memory associated with the filter factory should be placed in the object bag with <b>KsAddItemToObjectBag</b>. <b>Context</b> is initialized to the value of the <b>Context</b> member of the parent <a href="..\ks\ns-ks-_ksdevice.md">KSDEVICE</a> at the time the factory is created.
+See <a href="https://msdn.microsoft.com/b7d6f06d-6c97-414e-a453-d375e2d7ccf5">AVStream Object Hierarchy</a>.

-### -field Bag
+#### - Bag

 This member specifies the KSOBJECT_BAG (equivalent to type PVOID) associated with this filter factory.
 Object bags are structures used to associate dynamic memory with a specific AVStream object.
 Anything in the filter factory object bag is automatically cleaned up when the filter factory is deleted.
 See the conceptual section on <a href="https://msdn.microsoft.com/b7ee5756-1c79-4ead-9999-d13be9a0d3d9">Object Bags</a> for more information.

-### -field Context
+#### - FilterDescriptor

-A pointer to a memory address that the client may use to associate context information with the filter factory.
-AVStream does not use this member in any way.
-Note that any dynamic memory associated with the filter factory should be placed in the object bag with <b>KsAddItemToObjectBag</b>. <b>Context</b> is initialized to the value of the <b>Context</b> member of the parent <a href="..\ks\ns-ks-_ksdevice.md">KSDEVICE</a> at the time the factory is created.
-See <a href="https://msdn.microsoft.com/b7d6f06d-6c97-414e-a453-d375e2d7ccf5">AVStream Object Hierarchy</a>.
+A pointer to a <a href="..\ks\ns-ks-_ksfilter_descriptor.md">KSFILTER_DESCRIPTOR</a> structure that describes the characteristics of filters created by this factory.

 ## -remarks

 A filter factory explicitly represents a device's ability to instantiate a given type of filter as described by a filter descriptor.

 Drivers for hardware typically use this structure to manage a particular function of the hardware that is exposed as a type of filter.
 Software filters generally do not need to manage the device at this level.